SAP-samples/abap-cheat-sheets/14_ABAP_Unit_Tests.md

 Example: Test method for the example method *multiply_by_two* in the production code

-As mentioned above, in simple cases, there may not be any dependend-on component in (a method of) the production code.
+As mentioned above, in simple cases, there may not be any dependent-on component in (a method of) the production code.
 Therefore, the functionality of the method in the production code is tested by simply comparing the value of the actual value (the value that is returned by the method, for example) and the expected value.

 ``` abap
 "The code in this snippet refers to the test class in the test include.